Agathis australis: Uses

+Kauri wood was traditionally used to create large-scale waka by Māori, which could seat hundreds of people due to the size of the logs.

 Although today its use is far more restricted, in the past the size and strength of kauri timber made it a popular wood for construction and ship building, particularly for masts of sailing ships because of its parallel grain and the absence of branches for much of its height.
 Kauri crown and stump wood was much appreciated for its beauty, and was sought after for ornamental wood panelling as well as high-end furniture.
 Although not as highly prized, the light colour of kauri trunk wood made it also well-suited for more utilitarian furniture construction, as well as for use in the fabrication of cisterns, barrels, bridge construction material, fences, moulds for metal forges, large rollers for the textile industry, railway sleepers and cross bracing for mines and tunnels.
+Kauri timber was so prevalent in early European settlements that Ferdinand von Hochstetter, when visiting Auckland in 1859, estimated that nearly every building, except those made of stone, had been constructed using kauri timber.

 In the late 19th and early 20th centuries Kauri gum (semi-fossilised kauri resin) was a valuable commodity, particularly for varnish, spurring the development of a gum-digger industry.